RESEARCH STARTER

 Introduction

-Electoral interference occurs when one nation acts to disrupt or influence the electoral process of another sovereign nation.
+Election interference occurs when one nation acts to disrupt or influence the electoral process of another sovereign nation.
 There are many examples from history of foreign nations interfering in the American electoral process, and the United States has likewise intervened in foreign elections in an effort to advantage the United States in trade or diplomatic relations.

-The issue of foreign electoral interference became more controversial beginning with the 2016 US presidential election, during which Russian state agents interfered in the election to support the candidacy of Donald Trump.
-Although the full impact of this interference remained unclear, it appeared that the Russian government felt that a Trump victory would make the United States less likely to intervene or interfere with Russia’s aggressive, colonialist foreign policy aims.
+The issue of foreign electoral interference became more controversial beginning with the 2016 US presidential election, during which Russian state agents interfered in the election to support the candidacy of Republican Donald Trump and harm that of Democrat Hillary Clinton.
+Although the full impact of this interference remained unclear, it appeared that the Russian government felt that a Trump victory would benefit Russia’s aggressive foreign policy aims.
+However, Trump and his allies mostly downplayed Russian interference and instead claimed without evidence that Democrats were working to rig elections in their own favor.
+Debate subsequently turned toward the means by which the United States can counter foreign election interference in future elections—as well as the extent to which distorted or misleading political speech can, or should, be limited in a democracy.

 Understanding the Discussion